 The safety of our roads depends in large part on driver behavior.
 But it also depends on the vehicles themselves.
 When a vehicle has a problem that presents a safety risk, we need to get it off the road.
 That’s where recalls come in.
 How, exactly, does the safety recall process work for vehicles?
 Let’s go through the nuts and bolts.

 What is a car recall?

-Car recalls are issued when a manufacturer or the National Highway Safety Transportation Administration (NHSTA) determines that a vehicle or specific motor vehicle equipment (tires or car seats, for instance) present a safety hazard or fail to meet minimum safety standards.
+Car recalls are issued when a manufacturer or the National Highway Safety Transportation Administration (NHSTA) determines that a vehicle or specific motor vehicle equipment (tires or car seats, for instance) presents a safety hazard or fails to meet minimum safety standards.